calebmkim/mysportsblog/content/blog/historical-nba.md

 Playoff record: 16-5, (Beat Heat in 6 in the Finals)

-This is probably the most difficult team to rank; I simultaneously feel that I both have them ranked too high and too low.
+This is probably the most difficult team to rank: I simultaneously feel that I both have them ranked too high and too low.
 They had a good (but not great) regular season, but the key is their playoff run.

 On the surface, they had an unbelievably great playoffs: